AJenbo/DiabloGrooboAnalysis/readme.md

 ## Response

 In August, 2024 late in the process of finalizing this analysis, a professional within the gaming journalist community was able to contact Groobo who subsequently contacted the team.
 Groobo denied the run was in violation of any SDA rules at the time of the 2009 submission, stating in part "My run is a segmented/spliced run.
 It always has been and it was never passed off as anything else, nor was it part of any competition or leaderboards.
-The speeddemosarchive page states that outright."\[sic\]
+The speeddemosarchive page states that outright."

 The team presented this analysis document to SDA prior to Groobo's contact.
 The team immediately provided Groobo's contact information to SDA when contacted to allow them to review the circumstances.
 SDA to determine if Groobo's segmented run of *Diablo* will be removed from their site.
 Although the evidence in this document raises concerns about the validity of the run, the team acknowledges that Groobo may not have had malicious intent given circumstances at the time he submitted the run to SDA.